FINNGEN/autoreporting/README.md

                     [--credible-set-file CRED_SET_FILE]
                     gws_fpath
 ```
-The gws_fetch.py script is used to filter genome-wide significant variants from the summary statistic file as well as optionally group the variants, using either location-based grouping, ld-based goruping or grouping around credible sets.
+The gws_fetch.py script is used to filter genome-wide significant variants from the summary statistic file as well as optionally group the variants, using either location-based grouping, ld-based grouping or grouping around credible sets.
 The arguments used are the same as the ones in main<span></span>.py.
 For example, Here is a small bash script for running the gws_fetch.py script:
 ```
 #! /bin/bash